joelewis/readmelater/README.md

 2. `npm install`
 3. `DEBUG="*" npx prisma migrate save --name init --experimental` to setup migration scripts.
 4. `DEBUG="*" npx prisma migrate up --experimental` to create the tables.
 Configure .env file to use different a database.
+5. `cd client`
+6. `npm install` to install client project's dependencies
-5. `cd client && yarn build` to build client side files and push into public folder.
+7. `yarn build` to build client files and push into ../public folder
-6. `node index.js` to run the server
+6. `cd .. && node index.js` to run the server